The Alberta Cannabis Framework sets the stage for responsible cannabis use in our province and outlines our 4 policy

-Staff who work at cannabis stores must be at least 18 years of age, undergo a background check and complete mandatory AGLC training through a program called Sell Safe.
-This 4-6 hour course is similar to the one employees working with gaming and liquor must complete.
+Staff who work at cannabis stores, including online delivery, must be at least 18 years of age, undergo a background check and complete mandatory AGLC training through a program called Sell Safe.
+This 4 to 6 hour course is similar to the one employees working with gaming and liquor must complete.

 The regulations also establish where private cannabis stores can be located.
-A 100 meter buffer between cannabis retailers and schools and provincial health care facilities will help keep cannabis out of the hands of children and protect public health.
+A 100 metre buffer between cannabis retailers and schools and provincial health care facilities will help keep cannabis out of the hands of children and protect public health.
 Municipalities can set buffers that suit their communities through local bylaws.

-Cannabis retailers may be open from 10 a.m. to 2 a.m., the same as liquor stores, and are subject to extensive security requirements.
+Cannabis retailers may be open from 10 am to 2 am, the same as liquor stores, and are subject to extensive security requirements as defined by AGLC Retail Cannabis Store Handbook policies.

 Telephone town hall

-Buyers are limited to 30 grams of cannabis per transaction, which is also the legal public possession limit.
+Buyers are limited to 30 grams (or equivalent of extract, edible or topical) of cannabis per transaction, which is also the legal public possession limit.
 Consumer education will be embedded in the retail of cannabis, and retail outlets will display point-of-purchase signage and other informational materials to help customers make responsible choices.

 Though cannabis cafes and lounges will not be permitted on October 17, 2018, the legislation also gives the authority to regulate these forms of establishments should government decide to allow them at a later date.